Tuga Pops − Friday, May 15, 2026, 2 Months ago in Seafood Recipes

 Baked Horse Mackerel | Crispy Portuguese Escabeche Recipe

-Try this tasty Portuguese baked horse mackerel with a zesty marinade and tender roasted new potatoes.
-It's a simple and delicious meal!
+Try this tasty portuguese baked horse mackerel with a zesty marinade and tender roasted new potatoes.
+It's a simple, yet delicious meal that everyone will enjoy!

 1 h 5 min 4 servings Easy Prep time 15 min Cooking Time 50 min